Minor in possession

 Can I contest or appeal the revocation?

-You cannot request a hearing for this type of license revocation.
+You can't request a hearing for this type of license revocation.
 However, you can challenge the revocation by requesting that we conduct an administrative review.
+Only 2 issues will be considered during the review:

 • Whether our records correctly identify you.